averyhiebert/poink-and-clink/README.md

 ## TODO
 Before release:
  - basic tutorial
+    - rewrite demo to have "warm yourself -> get out" ending.
+    - add smoke to exterior scene where appropriate
+ - remove CANVAS_WIDTH tag, make sizing solely depend on CSS

 ## Roadmap

 Things I hope to add eventually, in approximate order of priority:
+ - check whether the Aseprite script even works on Windows (edit if necessary)
  - Better CSS, including a fullscreen option
     - (I am not good at CSS, please help)
  - project template (with Makefile for easy build + better Aseprite workflow)